Agreed Terms of Business and Operational Procedures

 TFC will exercise due diligence in sorting donated items but cannot be held responsible if items are overlooked.

-Not all appeal costs are individually invoiced to particular NFP accounts and where overlaps occur TFC will use its best endeavours to fairly apportion costs in line with appeal size.
+Not all costs or sales are individually invoiced to particular NFP accounts and where overlaps occur TFC will use its best endeavours to fairly apportion costs and sales.

-TFC will endeavour to pay for recycled items before the end of the first full month following the collection of ‘’Recycling Projects’’ from the NFP and every six months in the case of ‘’Freepost Recycling Appeals” unless other arrangements are required by TFC.
+TFC will endeavour to pay for recycled items before the end of the first full month following the collection of ‘’Recycling Projects’’ from the NFP and every six months in the case of ‘’Freepost Recycling Appeals” unless other arrangements are agreed between TFC and the NFP.

 TFC will at all times comply with the standards set out in The Fundraising Regulators Code of Practice in respect of vulnerable individuals.